pop-os/docs/src/customize-pop/application-settings.md

 ![Select Default](/images/application-settings/select-default.png)

 > **Default Applications vs. Default Handlers**:
 > Multiple applications can be designated as default handlers for file types.
-The `Default Applications` menu allows you to specify which application should **always** launch when handling a specific media type, even if other appropriate applications are installed on the system.
+Use the `Default Applications` menu to specify which application should **always** launch when handling a specific media type, even if other appropriate applications are installed on the system.